danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/create-an-oracle-card-with-a-data-transaction.md

 }
 ```

-### Now an example of a data transaction used to create an oracle card
+### Now an Example of a Data Transaction Used to Create an Oracle Card

 ```
 {